nodejs/node/doc/api/fs.md

 * `length` {integer} The number of bytes to read.
 * `position` {integer|bigint|null} Specifies where to begin reading from in the file.
 If `position` is `null` or `-1 `, data will be read from the current file position, and the file position will be updated.
-If `position` is an integer, the file position will be unchanged.
+If `position` is a non-negative integer, the file position will be unchanged.
 * `callback` {Function}
   * `err` {Error}
   * `bytesRead` {integer}